MicrosoftDocs/fabric-docs/docs/onelake/onelake-iceberg-tables.md

 ### Check the conversion log

 When an Iceberg table is virtualized as a Delta Lake table, a folder named `_delta_log/` can be found inside the shortcut folder.
-This is where the Delta Lake format's metadata (the Delta log) is available after successful conversion.
+This folder contains the Delta Lake format's metadata (the Delta log) after successful conversion.

 This folder also includes the `latest_conversion_log.txt` file, which contains the latest attempted conversion's success or failure details.